database-guidesby May 24, 202616 min read3,029 words

 Open-source SQL editor with a modern UI.

 Beekeeper Studio is an Electron-based SQL client with a clean, modern interface.
 The Community Edition is free and open-source.
-The Ultimate edition adds features like query history search, cloud backups, and connection sharing.
+The paid tiers (Indie, Professional, Business) add features like query history search, cloud backups, and connection sharing.

 Databases supported: PostgreSQL, MySQL, SQLite, SQL Server, MariaDB, CockroachDB, Amazon Redshift, and more (10+)